 Understanding The Medical Benefits Of Genioplasty

-In this blog, we will explore the medical reasons to consider a Genioplasty under the recommendation of our dental surgeon.
+In this blog, we will explore the medical reasons to consider a Genioplasty under the recommendation of our Oral & Maxillofacial surgeon.

-Chin surgery is not a particularly painful procedure.
-The procedure is normally carried out from the inside of the patient’s mouth by making a cut in the gum on the inside of the lower lip.
-On gaining access to the lower jaw bone and chin, the chin area is cut and moved into a new position.
-The new position is held in place using small plates and screws.
-The whole procedure is done inside the mouth, leaving no visible scars on the patient's chin.
+This procedure is not a particularly painful treatment option.
+It is normally conducted within the patient’s mouth by putting an incision in the gum on the inner side of the lower lip.
+On gaining access to the lower jaw bone, a specific area is incised and moved into a new position as per requirements.
+Your surgeon will utilize medicated plates and screws to keep the bone in desired area.
+The whole process is done inside the mouth, leaving no evident mark on the outside of the chin.